 How can we model human task performance?
 How do our brains combine visual and auditory information?
-What is the ideal interface for a tired air traffic controller?
+What is the ideal patient monitor for a tired emergency doctor?

-The Master's degree programme in Human-Machine Communication (HMC) focuses on Cognitive Science and its applications.
-HMC provides you with insights into human cognition and teaches you to use this knowledge in applied settings, such as tutoring systems, speech technology and human-computer interaction.
-For example, by leveraging knowledge of human cognition, you can improve the communication between humans and complex computer systems, use language and speech technology, or develop simulation models of users.
+The Master's degree programme in Computational Cognitive Science (CCS) focuses on cognitive (neuro)science and its applications.
+CCS provides you with insights into human cognition, language and the brain and teaches you to use this knowledge in applied settings, such as human-computer interaction and computerized learning tools.
+For example, by leveraging knowledge of human cognition, you can optimize how an Artificial Intelligence system communicates with the human user, develop virtual reality applications for education or develop simulation models of human task performance.

 Two questions form the basis for this programme:

-To answer these questions, you have to know how humans perform specific tasks and how this performance limits and affects task performance.
+To answer these questions, you have to know how humans perform tasks and how this affects potential interactions.
 How do humans acquire new skills and how do they learn to adapt to a new task?
 In addition, it is important to think about how humans communicate and apply this to human-machine communication.
-While language is the most natural way of human communication, this might not always be the best to communicate with a machine.
+Language is a natural way of human communication, and this may or may not be a good choice for communication with a machine, depending on the circumstances.

 My job is as multifaceted as the programme is